Local Interstellar Cloud

 The Local Interstellar Cloud (LIC), also known as the Local Fluff, is an interstellar cloud roughly 30 ly across, through which the Solar System is moving.
-This feature overlaps a region around the Sun referred to as the solar neighborhood.
+This feature overlaps with a region around the Sun referred to as the solar neighborhood.
 It is unknown whether the Sun is embedded in the Local Interstellar Cloud, or is in the region where the Local Interstellar Cloud is interacting with the neighboring G-Cloud.
 Like the G-Cloud and others, the LIC is part of the Very Local Interstellar Medium which begins where the heliosphere and interplanetary medium end, the furthest that probes have traveled.

 Structure

 The Solar System is located within a structure called the Local Bubble, a low-density region of the galactic interstellar medium.
 Within this region is the Local Interstellar Cloud (LIC), an area of slightly higher hydrogen density.
 It is estimated that the Solar System entered the LIC within the past 10,000 years.

 It is uncertain whether the Sun is still inside of the LIC or has already entered a transition zone between the LIC and the G cloud.

-A recent analysis estimates the Sun will completely exit the LIC in no more than 1900 years.
+A recent analysis estimates the Sun will completely exit the LIC in no more than 1,900 years.

 The cloud has a temperature of about 7000 K, about the same temperature as the surface of the Sun.
 However, its specific heat capacity is very low because it is not very dense, with 0.3 /cm3.
 This is less dense than the average for the interstellar medium in the Milky Way (0.5 /cm3), though six times denser than the gas in the hot, low-density Local Bubble (0.05 /cm3) which surrounds the local cloud.
 In comparison, Earth's atmosphere at the edge of space (i.e. 100 km above sea level) has around 1.2×10^13 molecules per cubic centimeter, dropping to around 50 million (5.0×10^7) at 450 km.

-The cloud is flowing outwards from the Scorpius–Centaurus association, a stellar association that is a star-forming region, roughly perpendicular to the Sun's own direction, if assumed to be two dimensional.
+The cloud is flowing outwards from the Scorpius–Centaurus association, a stellar association that is a star-forming region, roughly perpendicular to the Sun's own direction.

 In 2019, researchers found interstellar iron-60 (60Fe) in Antarctica, which they relate to the Local Interstellar Cloud.